DisyInformationssysteme/cadenza.js/src/docs.md

 <small>API: [CadenzaClient#batchCreateGeometry](./classes/CadenzaClient.html#batchCreateGeometry), [CadenzaClient#on](./classes/CadenzaClient.html#on)</small>

 Create multiple geometries with a workbook map view in the background.
 The geometry coordinates are in the map's SRS (`useMapSrs: true`).
 The editor will create an additional layer where created geometries are stored and selectable for editing.
+The layer's printName is 'Editor Layer' and can be used by other api actions.
 When finished, all geometries are collected and returned in a single collection.

 ```javascript